(this shows articles from Health Sections in newspapers and magazines. Disclaimer)

 The many articles on this disease have been brought together.
 More hope for aducanumab.
 But, again years away.
 I really think papers just publishes these stories to sell copy http://www.telegraph.co.uk/

-Dr Martin Scur, the newspaper's regular doctor says that, at 70, he is putting himself on Statins (Pravastin) even though his blood pressure is normal.
+Dr Martin Scur, the Mail's regular doctor says that, at 70, he is putting himself on Statins (Pravastin) even though his blood pressure is normal.
 Although there can be some side effects, on balance he feels that it is worthwhile as a dementia preventative, especially as there is a family history of it.
-The latest new on this is the NICE, which is often slow to approve drugs, is now to authorise their widespread prescription, even for people who are not imminently like to have have cardiovascular disease (strokes/heart trouble) This means that 40% of adults over 60 may be offered them if changes of lifestyle are having no effect .
-Many doctors feel that this another case of overprescription
+The latest news on this is the NICE, which is often slow to approve drugs, is now to authorise their widespread prescription, even for people who are not imminently likely to have have cardiovascular disease (strokes/heart trouble) This means that 40% of adults over 60 may be offered them if changes of lifestyle are having no effect.
+But many doctors feel that this another case of overprescription

 People over 65 who have a severe vitamin D deficiency have double the risk of developing dementia, a study has suggested.
 You get Vitamin D from some foods but also sunlight.
 However older skin is not as receptive.
 Did they study areas where sunlight is rare I wonder ?

 Dementia A doctor describes the symptoms she suffered before Alzheimer's was confirmed.
 These included not recognising people she had worked with for years, as well as hallucinations: hearing a baby cry, seeing people who were not there and even smelling things that were not in the room.
 She gave up her practice and when she had the problem confirmed was put on Aricept.
 This arrested the disease to some extent and she wrote the article and still uses email.
 She even has a website to help people at www.gloriousopportunity.org Really interesting.
 I couldn't stick to a script like that.
 Maybe....